 Dental implants are the ideal solution for missing teeth.
 Whether you need to replace one tooth or a full arch of missing teeth, dental implants will function and feel like your natural teeth.
-Our team restores teeth after the surgical placement of the implant has been completed by a periodontist or oral surgeon.
+Our team restores the teeth after the surgical placement of the implant has been completed by a periodontist or oral surgeon.
 We collaborate and plan implant cases with top periodontists and oral surgeons.
-Using 3D technologies, your implant team will ensure that the implant is in the optimal location for esthetic restoration and long term durability.
+Using 3D technologies, our implant team will ensure that the implant is in the optimal location for esthetic restoration and long term durability.

 While other treatments for missing teeth, like fixed bridges and full or partial dentures, may be alternatives, implants typically provide the best success rate and long-term prognosis at a similar cost.

 Implants are an ideal treatment for missing teeth.
 They have the best long-term prognosis, and they look and feel like your natural teeth